-Yet a personal favorite thermal spa in Ecuador can be found at a different municipality also named Baños.
+Yet a personal favorite thermal spa in Ecuador can be found in a different municipality also named Baños.
 It’s in the Baños of Azuay province, on the outskirts of Cuenca, where you can find Piedra de Agua.
-Their 3-hour “spa circuit” includes eight different treatments.
-This ranges from Turkish baths to steam baths to subterranean contrast pools.
-Perhaps most interesting is the volcanic mud exfoliation treatment, involving two different mud baths!
+Their 90-minute “spa circuit” includes treatments such as steam therapy.
+Yet perhaps most interesting is the volcanic mud exfoliation treatment, involving two different mud baths!

 At the conclusion of the spa circuit, guests can spend as much time as they’d like relaxing in the three warm outdoor mineral pools.
 And they’ll even deliver drinks to you on a little boat that floats with you in the warm waters!
-It’s all a great experience and economical too.
-Go during the 2×1 deal, on Monday, Wednesdays, & Fridays, which drops the price of the spa circuit down to only $17.50.
+It’s all a great experience and economical too, with access to the thermal pool and spa facilities starting at $15.
+But go during their weekly promotions to really save.
 More logistical info for this affordable luxury experience is covered in the spa section of our Cuenca Travel Guide.